You don't need HTML

 The result

-I tried to design the heading of an article.
+I tried to design an article heading.
 If you want to impress your mates, tell them to look at the source code!
-Check the demo.
+Check out the demo.